japila-books/spark-sql-internals/docs/logical-operators/Except.md

 === [[CheckAnalysis]] Except Only on Relations with Same Number of Columns

-`Except` logical operator can only be performed on link:spark-sql-Analyzer-CheckAnalysis.adoc#checkAnalysis[tables with the same number of columns].
+`Except` logical operator can only be performed on spark-sql-Analyzer-CheckAnalysis.md#checkAnalysis[tables with the same number of columns].

 ```
 scala> left.except(right)